intelligentplant/IntelligentPlant.Relativity/src/IntelligentPlant.Relativity/README.md

 # Getting Started

-The [IRelativityParser](./src/IntelligentPlant.Relativity/IRelativityParser.cs) interface defines a parser that can be used to convert relative timestamps and durations into absolute `DateTime` and `TimeSpan` instances.
+The `IRelativityParser` interface defines a parser that can be used to convert relative timestamps and durations into absolute `DateTime` and `TimeSpan` instances.

 Ain `IRelativityParser` parses timestamps and durations using a given `CultureInfo` and `TimeZoneInfo`.
 The `CultureInfo` controls how absolute timestamps and `TimeSpan` literals are parsed, as well as providing keywords that define the base times and time periods that can be used when defining relative timestamps or durations.
 The `TimeZoneInfo` controls the time zone that is used when converting relative timestamps to absolute timestamps.

-The static [RelativityParser](./src/IntelligentPlant.Relativity/RelativityParser.cs) class provides quick access to several built-in parsers:
+The static `RelativityParser` class provides quick access to several built-in parsers:

 * `RelativityParser.Invariant` - a parser that uses `CultureInfo.InvariantCulture` and the system's local time zone when converting relative timestamps to absolute timestamps.
 * `RelativityParser.InvariantUtc` - a parser that uses `CultureInfo.InvariantCulture` and UTC when converting relative timestamps to absolute timestamps.
 * `RelativityParser.Current` - the parser for the current asynchronous context.
 See [Asynchronous Control Flow](#asynchronous-control-flow) for more information.

-The [IRelativityParserFactory](./src/IntelligentPlant.Relativity/IRelativityParserFactory.cs) interface defines a factory for creating custom `IRelativityParser` instances.
-The default implementation of `IRelativityParserFactory` is [RelativityParserFactory](./src/IntelligentPlant.Relativity/RelativityParserFactory.cs).
+The `IRelativityParserFactory` interface defines a factory for creating custom `IRelativityParser` instances.
+The default implementation of `IRelativityParserFactory` is `RelativityParserFactory`.
 You can use the static `RelativityParserFactory.Default` property to obtain the default `IRelativityParserFactory` instance, or create your own instance of `RelativityParserFactory` directly.

 Parser configurations for additional cultures can be registered with the `IRelativityParserFactory`.
 To retrieve a parser instance for a specific culture, call the `GetParser` method on the factory: